GiovanniTauil/Hyperion/README.md

 (ES) *Hyperion alude al titán de la mitología griega asociado al movimiento celestial, simbolizando la precisión y transformación de órbitas.*

-Hyperion is a Python-based open-source toolkit for GNSS satellite orbit processing, released under the GPLv3 license.
+Hyperion is a Python-based open-source toolkit for GNSS satellite orbit processing, released under the MIT license.
 It is designed to facilitate the transformation and analysis of GNSS orbit data—focusing on the conversion of SP3-D and YUMA almanac files, as well as orbital state computations and derived parameters.

 Inspired by the structure and capabilities of GROOPS (Gravity Recovery Object Oriented Programming System) by Mayer-Gürr et al. (2021), Hyperion reimplements key functionalities for satellite orbit determination and gravity-related modeling in a modular and extensible Python environment.
 While GROOPS is written in C++ and targets advanced geodetic applications including gravity field recovery and precise GNSS data processing, Hyperion adapts and extends these principles to support modern Python-based geodetic workflows—focusing on usability, interoperability, and integration with research pipelines.